goodekat/LIME-diagnostics-paper/README.md

 same source.
 The variables in the data are as follows:

-  - land: Indicator variable whether the observation corresponds to ‘Signature 1’ or ‘Signature 2’
+  - land: Indicator variable whether the observation corresponds to “Signature 1” or “Signature 2”.
-  - x: the (relative) x position of the signature (in microns)
+  - x: The (relative) x position of the signature (in microns).
-  - y: the (relative) y position of the signature height (in microns)
+  - y: The (relative) y position of the signature height (in microns).

 ## Figure Font Size Information